 The Law around Organ Donation is changing

-- people who have lived in England for less than 12 months before their death or who are not living here voluntarily
+Those excluded will be people under 18, those who lack the mental capacity to understand the new arrangements and take the necessary action; and people who have lived in England for less than 12 months or who are not living here voluntarily.

 Specialist Nurse – Organ Donation.